ZenHubIO/API/README.md

 GET https://api.zenhub.io/p1/repositories/:repo_id/issues/:issue_number
 ```

-Remember, the `repo_id` is the ID of the repository, not the full name.
+Please note: `repo_id` is the ID of the repository, not its full name.
 For example, the ID of the `ZenHubIO/support` repository is `13550592`.
-You can use [GitHub's API](https://developer.github.com/v3/repos/#get) to find out the ID of your repository.
+To find out the ID of your repository, use [GitHub's API](https://developer.github.com/v3/repos/#get).

-The issue number is the same as displayed in your GitHub Issues page.
+Issue number is the same as displayed in your GitHub Issues page.
 For example, to fetch the [Zenhub Public API](https://github.com/ZenHubIO/support/issues/172) issue information, the URL would be `https://api.zenhub.io/p1/repositories/13550592/issues/172`.

-The endpoint returns that issue's assigned _Time Estimate_, the _Pipeline_ where it sits in the Board, as well as any _+1s_.
+The endpoint returns that issue's assigned _Time Estimate_ (if applicable), its _Pipeline_ in the Board, as well as any _+1s_.

-This is an example of returned JSON data:
+Here is an example of returned JSON data:
 ```json
 {
   "estimate": {